bdobyns/silver-funicular/api-lambda-mock/Readme.md

 Now you need to build `aws-gateway-importer` because you checked out the sources.
 Which may require you install maven first if you haven't already.
-If you've never used `mvn` before, you might be a little alarmed at how many random things are fetched in order to build this.
+If you've never used `mvn` before, you might be a little alarmed at how many random things are fetched from who-knows-where in order to build this.

 ```
 if [ -z `which mvm` ] ; then brew install mvn ; fi